FLUX-SE/all_docs/en_US/analyser_doc/08_Metering_History_02_Setup.md

 Sets the color to use when only a single curve is selected for display.

 # Peak
 These settings allow to specify whether Peak and/or TruePeak curves should be displayed, as well the color to use when drawing them.

 # RMS
 Toggle RMS curve display on and off, and specify the color to use for drawing.

 # Dynamics
-The dynamics the current dynamic range of the signal, that is the ratio of the peaks with respect to the average, <i>i.e.</i>the crest factor of the signal.
+The dynamics is the current dynamic range of the signal, that is the ratio of the peaks with respect to the average, <i>i.e.</i>the crest factor of the signal.

 ## Dynamics
-Toggles
-dynamics curve display on and off.
+Toggles dynamics curve display on and off.

 ## Integration
-Set the integration time, in
+Set the integration time, in milliseconds.
-milliseconds.

 ## Color
 Specify the color to use for drawing the curve.

 > Percussive content such as drums or rhythm guitar exhibit high dynamics, as opposed to sustained sounds such as strings and synthesizer pads.

 # Loudness
 These settings allow to specify whether Short-term and/or Momentary EBU R128 Loudness curves should be displayed, as well the color to use when drawing them.